usmanmani1122/agoric-3-proposals-temp-fork/README.md

 This repo serves several functions:

 - verify building an image with in which known proposals have executed
-- publishing an image with all passed proposals
+- publishing a multiplatform image with all passed proposals
 - verify that certain tests pass after each proposal

 # Design